e-mail

 Dosage

-How to use: Hepatitis B vaccine is usually injected into the muscle of the upper arm.
+How to use: The hepatitis B vaccine is usually given by injection into the muscle of the upper arm.
 Generally, both adults and children can receive this vaccine.
-Before vaccination, doctors will assess the patient's condition to ensure they are suitable for vaccination.
-Hepatitis B vaccine is usually recommended as directed by your doctor, and multiple doses may be needed to ensure adequate protection.
+Before vaccination, the doctor will assess the patient's condition to ensure that the vaccine is appropriate.
+Hepatitis B vaccination is usually recommended as directed by your doctor, and you may need to receive multiple doses to ensure full protection.

 side effect